Know Thy Child: Production

+Filming was delayed for some time due to fear of the subject matter, involving illegitimate children, but this was overcome.

 The film was shot in Sydney at the Rushcutters Bay Studio with exteriors done at Berowra Waters and at Grenwell Point near Nowra.

 A contemporary report said it featured "probably the biggest set ever used in an Australian film."
 Filming was completed by July 1921.

 This was the film debut of Lotus Thompson who later achieved fame in Hollywood.

 Actress Wendy Osborne later claimed she refused a role in the film on moral grounds.

 Release

 Barrett distributed the movie himself, but it was not a big success at the box office.

 The film was seen by Sir Walter Davidson, the Governor of New South Wales, whose endorsement of the film was used prominently in advertising.